First Home Owner Grant (FHOG) appeals

 You and the Commissioner may be able to seek leave to appeal to the Supreme Court of Victoria on a question of law.

-If you seek leave to appeal and you are unsuccessful, or successfully seek leave to appeal but lose your appeal, you may have costs awarded against you.
+If you seek leave to appeal and you are unsuccessful, or successfully seek leave to appeal but lose your appeal, costs may be awarded against you.
 If so, you can seek assistance under the Appeal Costs Act 1998.

 If your appeal is successful, the Court can award costs in your favour and against the Commissioner.

-Read more about VCAT and its fees and you can read about some of VCAT's FHOG decisions via the Australasian Legal Information Institute (AustLII).
+Read more about VCAT and its fees and some of its FHOG decisions at Australasian Legal Information Institute (AustLII).

 Decisions against you